DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 <img src="https://github.com/DataResearchLabs/sql_scripts/blob/main/img/04_data_val_oracle_example_test_case_sql_code.png">

-This test case validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column.
+This test case validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column across all rows.

 Notice the following aspects of the SQL code:
 1. Each data validation test case is written as one or more SQL SELECT statements.